Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 Yeah, basically.

-not a bad situation.
 That's not small government.
+That's more government.

-Real conservative pursuit is the common good.
+That's the common good.

 I'm not a libertarian, but I'm a conservative.
 But I want to ask the audience a quick question.